 If you are still struggling with your baby’s sleep, don’t worry!
 It won’t last forever and I am here to help you and your little one ensure you get a good night's sleep again!

 Remember we offer expert-led sleep guidance from Certified Child Sleep Consultant, Erica Hargaden.
-This guidance, in our Sleep Series courses, is often described as life-saving while parents navigate the rollercoaster that is child sleep.
+This guidance, in our Sleep Series course , that is inside Thrive , the Membership is often described as life-saving while parents navigate the rollercoaster that is child sleep.